 The Academic Dean is Rick Alvarez.
-He supports students with academic tracking.
+He supports students and staff with academic tracking and intervention.

 The Athletic Director is Todd Conklin.
 He oversees all coaches and athletic activities at the school.
 A parent with questions about sports, especially those pertinent to practice/game schedules and locations, should check the athletic section of the school's website for information.
 If questions remain, they should be directed to the coach.
-The Assistant Athletic Directors is Kim Jarman.
+The Assistant Athletic Director is Kim Jarman.

 The Office Manager is Anna Sirianni.
 She handles school enrollment, student records, withdrawals, and new families.
 The office manager answers parent questions concerning day to day activities as well as student records, but does not discuss matters of student discipline, curriculum, or the classroom.
-The Office Assistants are Corrina Macias and Ryan Wagner.
+The Office Assistants are Daisy Moncada and Ryan Wagner.